Employee Theft Guide for Small Business: What It Is & How to Prevent It

 - Conduct periodic internal audits of financial records and vendor files.

-You can reduce the risk of company theft by creating processes to increase visibility of all your company tasks.
+You can reduce the risk of company theft by creating processes to increase the visibility of all your company tasks.

 The best way to eliminate time theft is to use software that prevents it for you.
 With an electronic time clock system, you can restrict your employees from changing their own time sheet and prevent them from having a colleague clock them in.
 Employees clock in and out electronically with their own unique login information, creating a trail that, unlike pen and paper, can only be modified with your approval.